Judge Allows Plaintiff to Add Punitive Damages to Complaint Against Uber Technologies in Amputation Case

 In a significant development for public safety and accountability, the Superior Court of California, County of Los Angeles (Southwest District) granted a Plaintiff’s motion for leave to amend her complaint to add punitive damages against Uber Technologies, Inc. under Civil Code § 3294.

-Discovery revealed five separate rider safety complaints lodged against the driver in the six months before the September 28, 2022 crash—reports describing lane weaving, running stop signs, distracted driving/phone use, improper drop-offs at night, and driving with hazards on while eating and sometimes removing hands from the wheel.
+Discovery revealed five separate rider safety complaints lodged against the driver in the six months before the September 28, 2022, crash—reports describing lane weaving, running stop signs, distracted driving/phone use, improper drop-offs at night, swerving lanes, and removing his hands from the wheel while driving.
 Plaintiff contends Uber knew about these complaints yet kept the driver active, amounting to a conscious disregard for public safety and ratification of reckless conduct—grounds that can support punitive damages under § 3294.

 Trial in this matter is set for August 25, 2027.